-- a) companies can be integrated by ownership relationship: the respondent could either be owned or own another supply chain member.
-18 companies out of 101 (17.8 percent) are integrated through ownership. - b) A weaker form of integration exists when long-term contracts are in place: 42 companies (41.6 percent) have long-term contracts either with upstream or downstream members or with both.
+- 1. Companies can be integrated by ownership relationship: the respondent could either be owned or own another supply chain member: 18 companies out of 101 (17.8%) are integrated through ownership. - A weaker form of integration exists when long-term contracts are in place: 42 companies (41.6%) have long-term contracts either with upstream or downstream members or with both.